Larry Charles: Film

-Charles's feature debut was Masked and Anonymous (2003) which he directed, and co-wrote with Bob Dylan (under the pseudonyms Rene Fontaine and Sergei Petrov, respectively).
+Charles's feature debut was Masked and Anonymous (2003) which he directed, and co-wrote with Bob Dylan (under the pseudonyms Sergei Petrov and Rene Fontaine, respectively).
 The film received a mixed reaction from audiences and critics alike; it did poorly at the box office.
 Charles maintains it takes many viewings to get true enjoyment from the film: "I want the movie to be like a great Bob Dylan song that is listened to over and over and for people to [go] back and see it again and get a lot more things, or totally different things."

 His second feature film as director, the Sacha Baron Cohen comedy mockumentary Borat, was much more successful; it "set new records in terms of profitability; on a budget of 18 million dollars, it grossed in excess of 261 million dollars."
 In an interview, Charles discussed how, because of the nature of the mockumentary process, he had to act as well, even if none of his performance made it to the screen: "We all, especially me, had to play a character as well.
 I wasn't Larry Charles when we were on the road.
 We all had to be in character, and we had to balance that with our aesthetic and logistical needs to produce the movie properly...The director also had to act."
 The film was nominated for Best Motion Picture—Musical or Comedy at the Golden Globes.